Welcome to the OPA Support Group for Derby

 Welcome to the OPA support group for Derby and the surrounding area.
 We welcome anyone diagnosed with, recovering from, or having recovered from oesophageal or stomach cancer.
 We also welcome those facing gastric difficulties or individuals experiencing difficulty swallowing or eating food.
 Whatever your circumstances, we are here to offer support, and we hope you will consider joining us at our next group meeting.
 We meet quarterly and details of our next meetings are updated here regularly.

-Join us at 09:45 am.
-The meeting is free to attend and everyone is welcome.
+The meetings are free to attend and everyone is welcome.
 All patients, carers and friends are included in this invitation.
 Always, a big part of our meetings is sharing experiences and learning from and supporting one another.

 If you're already a Derby OPA member, you should have been notified of the meeting by either E-mail or letter.